bigspotteddog/landing-page-service/how_to_setup_a_java_development_environmentt.md

             $
             ```

-## How to Install Visual Studio Code
+## How to install Visual Studio Code

 1. Install Visual Studio Code